4 Quick and Hearty Salads on the Go

 Directions:

-• Bring vegetable stock to boil, stir in wild rice, cover and reduce heat to simmer.
-Cook 40-45 minutes or just until kernels puff open.
-Depending on the wild rice you purchase you may need a little less water.
-If you end up with extra water, drain it off and use it for soup stock (its full of beneficial nutrients).
+• Bring vegetable stock to a boil, stir in wild rice, cover and reduce the heat to a simmer.
+Cook for 40-45 minutes, or until the kernels puff open.
+Depending on the wild rice you purchase, you may need a little less water.
+If you end up with extra water, drain it off and use it for soup stock (it’s full of beneficial nutrients).

 • Mix remaining ingredients into wild rice and enjoy!